 We also have a non-exclusive distribution agreement covering our North American commercial markets and our U.S. Federal Government market with Arrow Enterprise Computing Solutions, Inc. ("Arrow"), a subsidiary of Arrow Electronics, Inc. Pursuant to this distribution agreement, Arrow's primary role is to enable a more efficient and effective distribution channel for our products and services by managing our reseller partners and leveraging their own industry experience.
-We generated 37% and 38% of our total revenues through Arrow in the three months ended June 30, 2020 and 2019, respectively.
+We generated 36% and 37% of our total revenues through Arrow in the nine months ended December 31, 2020 and 2019, respectively.
 If Arrow were to discontinue or reduce the sales of our products, or if our agreement with Arrow was terminated, and if we were unable to take back the management of our reseller channel or find another North American distributor to replace Arrow, then it would have a material adverse effect on our future business.

-Our services revenue was 56% of our total revenues for the three months ended June 30, 2020 and 61% of our total revenues for the three months ended June 30, 2019.
+Our services revenue was 55% of our total revenues for the nine months ended December 31, 2020 and 59% of our total revenues for the nine months ended December 31, 2019.
 Our services revenue is made up of fees from the delivery of customer support and other professional services, which are typically sold in connection with the sale of our software applications.
 Customer support agreements provide technical support and unspecified software updates on a when-and-if-available basis for an annual fee based on licenses purchased and the level of service subscribed.
 Other professional services include consulting, assessment and design services, implementation and post-deployment services and training, all of which to date have predominantly been sold in connection with the sale of software applications.
 Our newly launched software-as-a-service solution, branded Metallic, is also included in services revenue.
-Revenue from Metallic, which has not been material to date, is recognized ratably over the contract period.
+Revenue from Metallic is recognized ratably over the contract period.